 ‘I wouldn’t have minded carrying you about a little longer,’ Harry murmured.

 ‘The things that are necessary are not always easy,’ Salazar replied.
-‘Besides, I’ve lingered in this chamber for long enough alone.
+‘Besides, I’ve lingered in this chamber for long enough.
 My friends have left no imprints of themselves to keep me company.’

 ‘You’ll need a few extra ones now,’ Salazar said.
 ‘Make it yours.’